PawelSienko/FileStorage/README.md

 # FileStorage

-Simple file uploader to uplaod files to azure blob storage
+Simple file uploader to upload files to azure blob storage

+Reading and adding metadata to single blob item

 az-204